aplteam/Cider/docs/Cider-User-Guide.md

 The function may or may not return a result, but when it does the result will be discarded.

 The fully qualified name of the function must go into the file that is returned by the function `GetCiderConfigFilename` which is available only via the API, not as a user command.
+This is the Cider config file, not a Cider project config file.

 That file already contains a definition of the keyword `ExecuteAfterProjectOpen`, but it is empty: